A dog cowering inside a cage at a puppy mill. USDA photos courtesy of Mary LaHay

 The building was a long aluminum hangar lit by pulsing florescent lights shining down on a seemingly endless corridor of wire kennels.
 The kennels were stacked six or seven high, with three or four dogs crammed into each one.
 Dachshunds, bulldogs, beagles, huskies, mastiffs, pugs, rottweilers—all less than eight weeks old.
 They were everywhere, stacked above my head, hundreds of them, all clamoring for attention with a frenetic urgency.
 These were not the playful barks of excitement we associate with viral YouTube videos.
 There was no mistaking the sounds as anything but pained screams.

 I couldn’t blame them, since I wanted to scream myself.
 The stench of hundreds of dogs pissing and shitting all over one another inside an enclosed space sent me running for the bathroom, where I quickly vomited up my morning coffee.
 We carried two collies and three Great Danes to the van, each of them no bigger than a loaf of Wonderbread.
-Like the farm, the kennels in the van were also stacked one on top of the other.
+Like the mill, the kennels in the van were also stacked one on top of the other.
 I began to load each dog into his/her own kennel—which had a wire-floor with sawdust beneath, to catch the waste—but Pete was putting two or three into each kennel, keeping room for the massive amount of dogs to come.
 My Scooby-Doo fantasy of only half a dozen puppies was clearly a joke.

 The entire time we worked, an adult female dog was chained to the ground, barking helplessly as she watched her children being taken away.
 Her bark was weak and hoarse.
 I would later learn she’d had her voice box removed.